 Other loans and debts

 Even if if you are not in mortgage arrears, or have no mortgage at all, your home could be in danger of repossession if you have other debts.
-If you build up other debts and are unable to repay them, then the people who you owe money to may register that debt as a 'judgment mortgage' against your home and look to recover their money in that way (see our document on repossession).
+If you build up other debts and are unable to repay them, then the people who you owe money to may register that debt as a 'judgment mortgage' against your home and look to recover their money in that way (see our page on repossession).

 As soon as you realise that you have a problem with mortgage arrears or other debt, you can start taking action to deal with it.
 The Money Advice and Budgeting Service (MABS) can help you to do this, either face-to-face or over the phone on the MABS helpline.

 As part of the Mortgage Arrears Resolution Process, your mortgage lender will ask you to document your financial situation on a Standard Financial Statement (pdf).
 MABS can help you to fill out this statement.

-In recent times, MABS has taken on a greater role in offering information, advice and assistance to borrowers in arrears.
-This role includes a Dedicated Mortgage Arrears service and a Court Mentor service for debtors faced with court proceedings.
+MABS also offers information and assistance to borrowers in arrears including a Dedicated Mortgage Arrears service and a Court Mentor service for debtors faced with court proceedings.

 In addition, MABS is involved in the Abhaile scheme for people who are in serious mortgage arrears and at risk of losing their home.
 This scheme provides a range of services to help you to deal with your situation, including financial advice, legal advice and insolvency advice.
 Read more on mabs.ie.

 Several other organisations provide information and advice to people facing mortgage arrears and other problem debt.

 The Free Legal Advice Centres (FLAC) have published a guide to the Code of Conduct on Mortgage Arrears 2013 (pdf).

 You may want to get legal advice on your options and on what happens if the mortgage lender takes steps to repossess your home.
 FLAC provides free legal advice from a nationwide network of voluntary advice centres, some of which are based in Citizens Information Centres.